freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 # --description--

-Build a full stack JavaScript app that is functionally similar to this: <a href="https://metric-imperial-converter.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://metric-imperial-converter.freecodecamp.rocks/</a>. العمل على هذا المشروع سوف ينطوي على كتابة كودك باستخدام إحدى الطرق التالية:
+Build a full stack JavaScript app that is functionally similar to this: <a href="https://metric-imperial-converter.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://metric-imperial-converter.freecodecamp.rocks/</a>.
+Working on this project will involve you writing your code using one of the following methods:

 - Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-metricimpconverter/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 - Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-metricimpconverter/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
-- استخدم أي منشئ موقع لإكمال المشروع. تحقق انك أضفت جميع الملفات من مستودعنا في GitHub في مشروعك.
+- Use a site builder of your choice to complete the project.
+Be sure to incorporate all the files from our GitHub repo.

 **Note:** This project's tests do not work when using `glitch.com`.